A Differentiable Physics Engine for Deep Learning in Robotics: Introduction

-A recently popular approach is to use deep Q-learning, a reinforcement learning algorithm.
-This method requires a lot of evaluations in order to work and to learn the many parameters~\citep{levine2016learning}.
-Here, we suggest an alternative approach, by introducing a differentiable physics engine.
+In this paper, we suggest an alternative approach, by introducing a differentiable physics engine with analytical gradients.
 This idea is not novel.
 It has been done before with spring-damper models in 2D and 3D~\citep{hermans2014automated}.
-This approach is also similar to adjoint optimisation, a method widely used in various applications such as thermodynamics~\citep{jarny1991general} and fluid dynamics~\citep{iollo2001aerodynamic}.
-However, modern engines to model robotics are based on different algorithms.
+This technique is also similar to adjoint optimization, a method widely used in various applications such as thermodynamics~\citep{jarny1991general} and fluid dynamics~\citep{iollo2001aerodynamic}.
+However, modern engines to model robotics are not based on spring-damper systems.
 The most commonly used ones are 3D rigid body engines, which rely on impulse-based velocity stepping methods~\citep{erez2015simulation}.
-In this paper, we test whether these engines are also differentiable, and whether this gradient is computationally tractable.
+In this paper, we test whether these engines are also differentiable and whether this gradient is computationally tractable.
+We will show how this method does speed up the optimization process tremendously, and give some examples where we optimize deep learned neural network controllers with millions of parameters.